shortdark/num-of-posts/post-volume-stats/readme.txt

 == Changelog ==

+= 3.1.12 =

+* Tidied Date Range page.
+* Added explanation to Date Range: this page is experimental, please use the year select on the other pages.

 = 3.1.11 =

 * Added "Days Between Posts" to the main page.
 * Fixed bug where sometimes the volume of posts can be a non integer.
 * Added link to the Settings page from the main WordPress Plugins page.
+* More Date Range fields added (beta).

 = 3.1.10 =